How to access the Family Support Service

 I need some help or advice

-If you or a professional you already know believes that you would benefit from working alongside the Family Support Service to address issues such as school attendance and behaviour, risky behaviours of young people, family relationships, debt advice, domestic abuse or substance misuse for example, you can speak to one of our professional staff when visiting a Family Centre or Family Centre Plus.
+If you or a professional you already know believe that you would benefit from working alongside the Family Support Service to address issues such as school attendance and behaviour, risky behaviours of young people, family relationships, debt advice, domestic abuse or substance misuse, for example, you can speak to one of our professional staff when visiting a Family Centre or Family Centre Plus.

 Our three Family Centre Plus sites are open from Monday to Friday and you can drop in if you need some help or advice.
 Family Centre Plus facilities are at:

 or email BFIS email@example.com or call 01296 383 293 to ask for information and advice.

 I need the Family Support Service to work with me or my family to help with specific problems

 The Family Support Service provides a wide range of support to children, young people and families in Buckinghamshire.
 It does this through a variety of groups and programmes, and through individual support.
 The Family Support Service can work individually with families or our youth workers can support young people for a short time to help them with specific challenges